Gbukaa/security_week/hello-cloud-world/README.md

 1. One member in your group, create a GitHub repo for your Hello Cloud World! project.
 2. Add the other members of your group as collaborators.
-3. Create a simple Node.js project using Express.
-The idea is for you to choose what you would like to render on the page and see on the web when your application is on the cloud.
-Choose something that you'd like to show to your friends!
+3. Create a simple webapp server using either Flask (this is the Python option) or Express (this is the Javascript option).
+Choose the language and framework in which you would feel most comfortable writing a very simple webapp.
+It need not do more than show "Hello World" in a browser window.
 4. Once you've created the app, move on to the [specification](specification.md) to find out to where you should deploy your app.

 ### Supporting Materials